uwmisl/cupyck/README.md

     1. [Remote Execution](#remote-execution)

 ### Installation
-Install with `pip install -r requirements.txt .`.
+Install with `pip install git+https://github.com/uwmisl/cupyck`.
 This will download the required dependencies, and compile and install the library.
 If you wish to use `cupyck` on a GPU-enabled server or workstation, you must have CUDA and the NVIDIA CUDA compiler (`nvcc`) installed.